officiallysingh/spring-boot-problem-handler/README.md

 > [!NOTE]
-> Database type must be specified in `application.properties` in case application is using some relational database, it is used to autoconfigure [**`ConstraintNameResolver`**](src/main/java/com/ksoot/problem/spring/advice/dao/ConstraintNameResolver.java) to extract database constraint name from exception message to derive error key when database constraint violation exceptions are thrown.
+> Database type must be specified in `application.properties` in case application is using some relational database, it is used to autoconfigure [**`ConstraintNameResolver`**](src/main/java/com/ksoot/problem/spring/advice/dao/ConstraintNameResolver.java) to extract database constraint name from exception message to derive [*Error key*](https://github.com/officiallysingh/spring-boot-problem-handler#error-key) when database constraint violation exceptions are thrown.

 #### Security advices